Size is everything!

 The Latitude has a wider seat than the Echo, Pilgrim and Pilgrim Expedition fitted as standard.

 The Echo, Pilgrim, Pilgrim Expedition and the Latitude are all the same width.
-The main difference between the kayaks is a slight straitening of the rocker line as the kayaks get longer.
+The main difference between the kayaks is a slight straightening of the rocker line as the kayaks get longer.
 If we simply extended the kayak without changing the rocker line we would end up with a slower banana shaped kayak.

 If you are in control of the kayak, you can edge and turn easily.
 As you edge you introduce more of the kayak rail and automatically change the wetted area of the kayak.
 This is why we also change the volume, hull profile and rocker lines when designing maneuverable kayaks.
 It’s NOT just rocker line.

 The cockpit area of the Echo has also been taken ½” (14mm) further forward to stop the kayak being blown down wind with the smaller paddler.
 In addition, some volume has also been taken out of the bow as lighter paddlers need less volume so the kayaks sits better in the water.
 This will give you far more control.